AndreyLebedenko/quantum-state/README.md

 6th+ response: `404 Not Found`

-#### Create a sequence with a custom ID of "blahblah" (say to use as a source for serials in the cluster)
+#### Create a sequence with a custom ID of "blahblah" (say to use as a source of serials in the cluster)

 Request:
 ```